Common Games Narcissistic people play with our minds.

 Eleven narcissist manipulative mind games.

-Gaslighting is an insidious form of emotional abuse, a tactic the narcissist uses to get the target to lose their exact version of reality, and you might have heard phrases such as, “That didn’t happen.”
+Gaslighting is an insidious form of emotional abuse, a tactic the narcissist uses to get the target to lose their exact version of reality.
+You might have heard phrases such as, “That didn’t happen.”
 “You imagine things.”
 “You’re crazy.”
 And many more from the narcissist.

 These phrases disable your Self-Trust, your ability to trust in others, and it slowly distorts your reality, events that did or did not happen, and who you indeed are.
 With prolonged gaslighting abuse, targets of the narcissist often are left with inner conflict and can potentially end up gaslighting themselves, as gaslighting causes Cognitive Dissonance, within the target’s mind.

 How to recover from gaslighting.

-Write things down, keep notes of everything you need to until you can see what the narcissist does to you, then observe their behaviour don’t absorb.
+Write things down, keep notes of everything you need to until you can see what the narcissist does to you, and then observe their behaviour.
+Don’t absorb.
 Don’t look to the narcissist for any reality checks, answers or closure.
 Listen to your instincts, online support groups or trusted friends.

 2. The nonsense conversation of crazy-making.

 How to disarm.

-This is the narcissist defence mechanism not to take responsibility for their actions, to place their toxic negative, hurtful and sometimes dangerous actions onto someone else, to avoid accountability and not accept responsibility.
+This is the narcissist’s defence mechanism not to take responsibility for their actions, to place their toxic, negative, hurtful and sometimes dangerous actions onto someone else, to avoid accountability and not accept responsibility.
 They are unwilling and often unable to ever see themselves as the problem.
 Whatever they do wrong, someone else always makes them do it.
 They will not acknowledge their faults, flaws or wrongdoings.
 Instead of admitting or apologising or working on their inner selves, they’d prefer to pass it all over onto someone else.
-They will blame shift everything onto other people.
+They will blame and shift everything onto other people.
 The only time they will Apologies is when they believe it will meet a need of their own, and this is often done by blaming the other party.
 “If you’d have done this, I wouldn’t have done that.”
 Or ” because you didn’t let me, I had to do it.”
-They will change the subject on you to avoid any responsibility for their actions.
+They will change the subject to you to avoid any responsibility for their actions.

 How to disarm.